Carbon Black Sales - Description, Market Prospects, Industry...

 Industry Snapshot

 Carbon black is essentially an oil by-product used to strengthen rubber.
-It is made by shooting a hot mist of oil particles into a flame, a very expensive process that has limited the number of competitors in the industry.
-Carbon black is a general name for a variety of trade name products such as acetylene black, attrited black, channel black, flame black, furnace black, lamp black, and thermal black.
+It is made by shooting a hot mist of oil particles into a flame, a costly process that has limited the number of competitors in the industry.
+Carbon black is a general name for various trade name products such as acetylene black, attributed black, channel black, flame black, furnace black, lamp black, and thermal black.
 Carbon black production requires large amounts of heat.
-In addition to its main use in tires, the powdery reinforcing agent is used to make inks and other everyday products.
+In addition to its primary use in tires, the powdery reinforcing agent makes inks and other everyday products.

 In 2000, U.S. carbon black shipments were worth more than $1 billion, and carbon black sold at prices between 28 and 46 cents per pound, depending on the grade.
 The vast majority of carbon black produced in the United States in the late 1990s was consumed by rubber and tire manufacturing companies.